INTERESTING FACTS ON THE PACIFIC OCEAN !!!

-The mountain, Mauna Kea in Hawaii rises 33,474 feet from its base .
-If it wasn’t below sea level, it would make it the tallest mountain in the world.
+Mauna Kea in Hawaii, rises 33,474 feet from its base.
+If it wasn’t below sea level, it would be the tallest mountain in the world.
 It is located in the Pacific Ocean.

 The Pacific Ocean has about 25,000 different islands.
-New Guinea is one of them, and it is the second largest island in the world, after Greenland.
+New Guinea is one of them.
+It is the second largest island in the world, after Greenland.

 The Ring Of Fire, a region that consists of hundreds of active volcanoes is located in the Pacific Ocean.
-75% of the world’s active volcanoes are located in the Pacific Ocean basin.
+Up to 75% of the world’s active volcanoes are located in the Pacific basin.

-Krakatoa is a volcanic island in the Pacific Ocean.
-In 1883 it erupted and killed over 36,000 people.
+Krakatoa, found between the islands of Java and Sumatra, is a volcanic island in the Pacific Ocean.
+In 1883, it erupted and killed over 36,000 people.

-The Pacific Ocean is home to one of the largest structures on Earth, which can be seen from the Moon.
-It is called the Great Barrier Reef, and is located just off the coast of Australia.
+The Pacific Ocean is home to one of the largest structures on Earth, which can be seen from space.
+It is called the Great Barrier Reef, and is located just off the coast of Queensland, Australia.

-Easter Island is located in the Pacific Ocean.
-It was named by a Dutch explorer, Admiral Roggeveen, who discovered the island on Easter Sunday in 1722.
-The island is famous for its statues which are carved from volcanic ash, which scientists believe came from three volcanoes that erupted over three million years ago.
+Easter Island, a Chilean territory, is located in the Pacific Ocean.
+It was named by Dutch explorer, Admiral Roggeveen, who discovered the island on Easter Sunday, in 1722.
+The island is famous for it’s statues which are carved from volcanic ash, which scientists believe came from three volcanoes that erupted there over three million years ago.

 It is estimated that 60% of all fish caught comes from the Pacific Ocean.
 This is mainly due to its vast size, plus it has 55 countries bordering it.
 Fishing for tuna, swordfish, salmon, herring, sardines and shellfish is very popular in the Pacific Ocean.